zuvaai/hocr-to-eocr-converter/README.md

 # Using recognition_results_pb2.proto

 This `.proto` contains the Protobuf messages.
-These messages can be used to create instance objects in your programming language of choice (for example, an instance of a ZuvaOCR `Character`)
-To do this, you will need to use the `protoc` command compile the `.proto` for your programming language.
+These messages can be used to create instance objects in your programming language of choice (for example, an instance of a EOCR `Character`) To do this, you will need to use the `protoc` command compile the `.proto` for your programming language.

 The following can be used to create the Python classes which represent the `.proto` file, since this proof of concept